 The next few moves Azure makes confirm its strategy of expansion.
 Since it was aware of the direct competition, the only way forward is to open the playing field for other web application developers to join.

 Popular Features of Azure

 Azure provides a hybrid option known as Azure Stack, Hybrid SQL Server.
 The point of this hybrid solution is to overcome the complexities startups face in setting up cloud-based operations, something that is not as straightforward as working with other hosting options.

 Integration and Intuition

 Microsoft already has a number of products out there in the market.
 So it’s easier for companies to integrate their email inbox, office documents, and related business components with Azure’s infrastructure.
 So plugging Azure into this existing ecosystem makes it easier for companies to integrate without facing resistance and migration complexities.

 Azure definitely has a more intuitive platform that is built to welcome users of all skill sets.
 Compared to AWS, which more often than not overwhelms the user with complex jargon.
 Thus, popular opinion about Azure among startup owners has been very positive, and that the users can go straight to setting up their.

 With that being said, these companies miss out on the enterprise deals.
 Larger companies that can afford an enterprise agreement, get many additional deals and features thrown into the deal from Microsoft.
 This helps in selling top tier packages that the company can maintain.

 Azure makes Bold Moves.

 The moves Azure has made are similar and bold competitive intent.
 For instance, the architecture first limited to Microsoft products (.net) widened their cloud architecture scope for open source technology.
-Similar to AWS, Microsoft has 12 Azure certifications which are classified in 3 levels, namely Fundamental, Associate, and Expert.
+Similar to AWS, Microsoft has 12 Microsoft Azure certification which is classified in 3 levels, namely Fundamental, Associate, and Expert.
 The focus of these certifications remains on building skills and knowledge related to the particular market job roles.

 Reeling into Artificial Intelligence